Watch this short video where David explains Possession of Drug Paraphernalia in Arizona:

 It is important to hire an AV® rated law firm (the highest possible rating by Martindale Hubbell®).
 Also David Michael Cantor is an Arizona Possession Lawyer and a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
 In addition, the Firm and all of its lawyers are listed in the Bar Register of Preeminent Lawyers®.
-At the Law Offices of David Michael Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and all of our Attorneys know the system well.
+At DM Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and all of our Attorneys know the system well.
 For a Free Initial Consultation, call us at 602-307-0808.

-Contact The Law Offices of David Michael Cantor and speak to an Arizona Possession Lawyer.
+Contact DM Cantor and speak to an Arizona Possession Lawyer.
 We will assist you with your Possession of Drug Paraphernalia court case.